piegope/doc/docs/en/kb/remote-desktop-manager-mobile/android/how-to-articles/android-configure-autofill.md

 ---
-title: Remote Desktop Manager Android Configure the Autofill
+title: Remote Desktop Manager Android configure the autofill
 ---
 {% youtube 'wioPUaLVuBA' %}

-Here's how to configure the autofill feature on {{ en.RDMANDROID }}.
+Here is how to configure the autofill feature on {{ en.RDMANDROID }}.

 1. Open {{ en.RDMANDROID }}.
 1. In the ***Settings*** options, scroll down to the ***Other*** section.